 When a young person sees the effects of two global recessions, they tend to be unimpressed by frivolous perks like casual uniforms or free break-room snacks.
 They want security from their job.
 For them, a steady income and health benefits are far more important than any incentive contest or “hip” work atmosphere.
 Instead, give them quality healthcare benefits to provide them with peace of mind.

 Generation Z was born with a phone in their hand.
 They intuitively understand not only how to use and adapt to new technologies, but they also get how to creatively apply them to solve problems.
 At the moment, the hospitality industry is going through a major technology surge.
 Generation Z will be able to keep that momentum going to help a company stay competitive.

 Get Your Internal Communications Up to Speed

 Because this generation is constantly connected to technology, they will be less than impressed by low tech internal communications.
 If you rely on booklets for training or distributing hand-written schedules, it is time to upgrade your communication channels.
 Most young workers will be accustomed to keeping track of schedules, contacts, documents, and education online.
 Consider investing in a labor-management software that can keep everyone updated in one place.

 Be Willing to Listen

 Above all, you should be flexible with these workers and listen to their insight.
-With their creativity, drive, and vast knowledge of new technologies, you may even learn something new themselves.
+With their creativity, drive, and vast knowledge of new technologies, you may even learn something new yourself.
 If your management can empower these workers, you will see the next generation of leadership flourish.
 But to inspire loyalty to your company and the industry, you’ll need to have the right management team in place.
-Learn how a specialized restaurant recruiter can help you do just that.
+Learn how a specialized hospitality recruiter can help you do just that.